 The oldest and largest state fair in the nation, the Iowa State Fair attracts people from all over the world.
 They come to see the famous Butter Cow, walk the Midway, compete for an illustrious Blue Ribbon, ride the rides, and eat all things fried and on a stick.
 The fair began in 1854 and is considered one of the top events in the country.
-The fairgrounds are even listed on the National Register of Historic Places, since most of the buildings were built before World War I. The fair opens today and will stay open for 11 days, ending on August 18.
+The fairgrounds are even listed on the National Register of Historic Places, since most of the buildings were built before World War I.

-And while the fair provides the fun, the businesses in Des Moines apparently provide the work.
+While the fair provides the fun, the businesses in Des Moines apparently provide the work.
 Des Moines is a powerhouse in the world of finance and insurance.
 It is also the headquarters for other major corporations ranging from publishing to manufacturing.
 An impressive 92 percent of the Des Moines population holds a high school diploma and 36 percent has a college degree.

 If politics is your thing, then Des Moines is the best place to meet the candidates.
 Des Moines is home to the Iowa caucuses, a major nominating event for President.
 The candidates often have headquarters in Des Moines and many political events are held in the city.
 Des Moines is also the state capitol, so if local politics is more your style, be sure to check out the Iowa State Capitol building – its 23-karat gold-leafed dome is a favorite local landmark.